 For the two-plus decades that I sported long hair, I always assumed that length made my mane more versatile.
-I've only needed two weeks with my freshly chopped bob to understand that exactly the opposite is true.
-In addition to having far more styling options than I could have anticipated, the major difference is that it also requires so much less effort.
-Gone are my unwieldy, dry strands, which took such a significant amount of time and effort to tame that I usually just relied on a messy bun or ponytail to get me through the workweek.
+It only took two weeks with a freshly chopped bob to understand that exactly the opposite is true.
+In addition to having far more styling options than I could have anticipated, the major difference was that it also required so much less effort.
+Gone were my unwieldy, dry strands, which took such a significant amount of time and effort to tame that I usually just relied on a messy bun or ponytail to get me through the workweek.

 Still, there are a few quick steps to ensuring you make the most of your own natural texture, sans frizz.
 For starters, make sure you're using a microfiber towel to soak up excess water—the fabric is much kinder to your hair cuticle.
-(We love Aquis's Lisse Hair Towel, $21).
+(We love Aquis Lisse Hair Towel, $30).
 After that, work a leave-in mousse, balm, or cream into your hair with your fingers, and let it dry.

 Now that your hair is freshly washed, kick off the week by fully embracing your natural texture—from the boardroom to post-work drinks.